-What is needed is a rebooting of the process that would ordinarily lead to the discovery of fresh perspectives and adaptation.
+I help people to reboot the process that leads to fresh perspectives and wise adaptation.
 That process involves reflection, curiosity, and openness to exploring responses to life's circumstances.
 Such a process precedes adaptive shifts.
 Self-awareness awakens possibilities.

 More Info About My Practice